Cosmic Lockdown: When Decoherence Saves the Universe from Tunneling: Markovian master equations

 The total Lagrangian $L$ is defined by $S = \int \exd t \, L$, which gives

-where the homogeneous zero mode \(\phi(N)\) serves as the system (with dimensions of $\mathrm{mass}^{+1}$), while the continuum of heavy spectator zero modes \(\{ \chi_m(N) \}\) acts as the environment (also with dimensions of $\mathrm{mass}^{+1}$ in our conventions).
+where the homogeneous box-averaged mode \(\phi(N)\) serves as the system (with dimensions of $\mathrm{mass}^{+1}$), while the continuum of heavy spectator modes \(\{ \chi_m(N) \}\) acts as the environment (also with dimensions of $\mathrm{mass}^{+1}$ in our conventions).
 We assume that these spectator modes begin in their ground state in the infinite past.

-The potential $V(\phi)$ in \eqref{eq:potential} is asymmetric and always admits a false vacuum, as shown in Figure \ref{fig:potential}.
+The potential $V(\phi)$ in \eqref{eq:potential} is asymmetric and always admits a false vacuum, as shown in Fig.~\ref{fig:potential}.

 In the main text we specialise to the $\phi\chi^{3}$ coupling, which, after renormalisation of the bare coupling, yields a purely decohering GKLS master equation with Lindblad operator proportional to $\hat\phi$; see Appendix~\ref{app:derivation} for details.
 Within the general notation of \eqref{eq:GKLS_general} this corresponds to a master equation of the form